Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: Conclusion

 \section{Conclusion}

-We studied the problem of estimating the number of HTTP/3 responses in a given QUIC connection, acknowledging its impact on network management, load balancing, service quality optimization, and user security.
-Despite the complexities introduced by the encryption inherent in QUIC connections, as well as the unstable conditions of the internet and user behavior, we successfully estimate the number of responses using DL.
-We created a dataset of over seven million images from over $100,000$ HTTP/3 communication QUIC traces and evaluated the proposed models in two settings: when the web server is known to the observer and when it is unknown.
-The experiments conducted in both settings achieved remarkably high levels of accuracy, reaching up to $97\%$ CAP accuracy.
-Furthermore, we demonstrated that the total number of HTTP/3 responses associated with each QUIC connection from over $12,000$ traces can be estimated with a very high accuracy of $92.6\%$.
+We addressed the challenge of estimating the number of HTTP/3 responses in QUIC connections, a task essential for network management, load balancing, and service optimization.
+Despite QUIC’s encryption and variable conditions, our deep learning-based approach achieves high accuracy.
+Using a dataset of over seven million images from 100,000 QUIC traces, we evaluated models in both known and unknown server scenarios, reaching up to 97\% CAP accuracy.
+Moreover, we accurately estimated the total responses in over 12,000 traces with 92.6\% accuracy, demonstrating our method’s robustness and applicability. \negspace